denissys/adr-ecommerce-architecture-decisions/ADR-001: Choice Between SaaS and Custom Components for E-Commerce Platform Architecture.md

    The goal is to minimize unplanned downtime, ensure the security of our platform, and provide a seamless shopping experience for our customers.
 Regular communication and coordination between maintenance teams, development teams, and operational teams will be a cornerstone of our maintenance strategy.

+7. **SLA Metrics for Both SaaS and Custom Components:**

-7. **SLA Metrics:** In addition to the criteria mentioned above, we will consider SLA (Service Level Agreement) metrics for both SaaS and custom solutions, especially when the availability of the system is crucial for the business.
+   In addition to the criteria mentioned above, we will consider SLA (Service Level Agreement) metrics for both SaaS and custom solutions, especially when the availability of the system is crucial for the business.
 We will define SLA metrics as follows:

-   - For SaaS Solution:
+   - **For SaaS Solution:**
      - **Target Availability:** We aim for a 99.9% availability SLA, which is considered an acceptable standard for many critical SaaS services.
 This translates to approximately 8.76 hours of downtime per year.
      - **Recovery Time Objective (RTO):** We will also define a short RTO to minimize business impact, e.g., a 1-hour RTO for critical services.
      - **Support and Escalation:** We will ensure that the SaaS provider offers adequate support, including response times and escalation procedures.

-   - For Custom Solution:
+   - **For Custom Solution:**
      - **Internal Goals:** We will assess our specific business needs and set internal availability goals that may exceed market SLAs.
 For example, we may target a 99.99% availability (approximately 52.56 minutes of downtime per year) or higher.
      - **Response Time:** We will establish metrics for response time in case of failures and determine how long our team will take to resolve critical issues.
      - **Monitoring and Maintenance:** Solid monitoring and maintenance practices will be implemented to minimize unplanned downtime.